Change Extensions settings in Safari on Mac

-In the Safari app on your Mac, use Extensions preferences to change how you use extensions installed on your Mac.
-To change these preferences, choose Safari > Preferences, then click Extensions.
+In the Safari app on your Mac, use Extensions settings to change how you use extensions installed on your Mac.

 Safari extensions are software programs you can install to customise the way your browser works.
 For example, extensions can show news headlines in a bar below the toolbar, change the appearance of web content, or add buttons to the Safari toolbar.

 Shows which extensions are installed on your Mac.
 Select one to see or change its settings.

 Turn an extension on or off by clicking the tick box next to it.